A Tale Of The Watch That I’ve Owned For 3 Years – The Seiko Sumo Review

 Why would I not use a watch that costs hundreds of dollars?
 The joy of owning a watch is using it and these are the results of using the watch for its intended purposes.

-So what will I do with the Sumo?
+So what can I do with the Sumo?

 A visit to my watchmaker is in due course.
 Since it’s still less than 5 years old, I don’t think I need a full service to be done on it.
 I believe an adjustment would do just fine to restore the 6R15’s accuracy back to its former glory.